-The U.S. Environmental Protection Agency (EPA), through the Environmental Technology Verification Program, is working to accelerate the acceptance and use of innovative technologies that improve the way the United States manages its environmental problems.
+The U.S. Environmental Protection Agency (EPA), through the Environmental Technology Verification Program, is working to accelerate the acceptance and use of innovative technologies that improve the way the nation manages its environmental problems.
 As part of this program, the Consortium for Site Characterization Technology was established as a pilot program to test and verify field monitoring and site characterization technologies.
 The Consortium is a partnership involving the U.S. Environmental Protection Agency, the Department of Defense, and the Department of Energy.

-This report describes the results of a field demonstration conducted at contaminated soil sites near Butte, Montana, in which developers of soil characterization technologies were invited to participate.
-The report presents soil sample analysis results from a laser-induced breakdown spectrometer (LIBS) operated by Mel\Dok Instruments, Inc. This laser-assisted spectroscopic technique was one of four technologies that were used to analyze soil samples for a number of target elements.
-Other technologies that were tested include a mobile atomic absorption spectrometer operated by Pace Environmental Laboratories, Inc.; a second laser-induced breakdown spectrometer from Los Alamos National Laboratory; and anodic stripping voltammetry systems fielded by Battelle Pacific Northwest National Laboratory.
-The results from these three technology demonstrations are published as separate reports.
+This report describes the results of a field demonstration conducted at contaminated sites near Butte, Montana, in which developers of soil characterization technologies were invited to participate.
+The report presents soil sample analysis results from anodic stripping voltammetry systems operated by Battelle Pacific Northwest National Laboratory.
+This electroanalytical technique was one of four technologies that were used to analyze soil samples for target elements.
+Other technologies that were tested include a mobile atomic absorption spectrometer operated by Pace Environmental Laboratories, Inc., and two laser-induced breakdown spectrometers from MelΔok Instruments, Inc., and Los Alamos National Laboratory.
+The results from these technology demonstrations are published as separate reports.